BelieveItsreal/AI-Voice-Chatbot/README.md

 ## To run this project, you need to install the following library functions:

 - **Pyttsx3** for text-to-speech synthesis.
 You can install it using the command `pip install pyttsx3`.
 - **Vosk** for speech recognition.
 You can install it using the command `pip install vosk`.
-You also need to download the Vosk model for Indian English from [here] and place it in your project folder.
+You also need to download the Vosk model for Indian English from [https://alphacephei.com/vosk/] and place it in your project folder.
 - **PyAudio** for audio input stream.
 You can install it using the command `pip install pyaudio`.
 - **Tkinter** for graphical user interface.
 You can install it using the command `pip install tk`.
 - **PIL** for image manipulation.
 You can install it using the command `pip install pillow`.